“There is a notion deep-rooted in our corporate culture that every piece of feedback, criticism in particular, is a possibility for improvement.”

-Messukeskus is Finland’s largest venue and hundreds of events and meetings are held there every year.
-When the number of visitors is measured in either side of a million, customer experience measuring is in a very important, but challenging role.
-In Messukeskus, quality control manager Anita Mäkelä is in charge of hearing the customer’s voice.
-She takes care of measuring customer experience and especially bringing the feedback forward.
+Messukeskus is Finland’s largest venue, and hundreds of events and meetings are held there every year.
+With visitor numbers hovering around a million, customer experience measurement plays a very important but challenging role.
+At Messukeskus, quality control manager Anita Mäkelä is in charge of listening to the customer’s voice.
+She takes care of measuring customer experience and especially relaying the feedback to the right people.

-Messukeskus has been conducting customer satisfaction surveys for tens of years, but customer experience measuring became systematic 3 years ago, when they started using Roidu feedback devices in the summer of 2016.
-The whole feedback structure was renewed and nowadays feedback is collected in various ways: visitor surveys are conducted during events along with feedback devices, and email and text message surveys are directed at event organizers, exhibitors and those that have contacted customer service.
-Plus, there is also a feedback channel on their website.
+Messukeskus has been conducting customer satisfaction surveys for decades, but systematic customer experience measurement efforts were initiated three years ago, when the organisation started using Roidu feedback devices in the summer of 2016.
+The entire feedback system was updated, and now feedback is collected in various ways: the facility features feedback devices, visitor surveys are conducted during events, and email and text message surveys are directed at event organisers, exhibitors and those that have contacted customer service.
+There is also a feedback channel on the company’s website.

 Messukeskus uses Roidu feedback devices specifically to collect spontaneous feedback.
 Besides measuring general customer satisfaction, their specific purpose is to collect open feedback.

-“A mere smiley face isn’t enough, we want more precise feedback in support of service development.
-By measuring customer satisfaction, we’re discovering trends and finding out if we’re going in the right direction.
-However, feedback and improvement ideas tell us where the right direction is”, Mäkelä describes.
+“Smiley faces alone are not enough, since we want more precise feedback in support of service development.
+By measuring customer satisfaction, we are discovering trends and finding out if we are headed in the right direction.
+However, feedback and improvement ideas tell us where that direction is,” Mäkelä describes.

-Aggregate report increases understanding on every level of large organization
+Aggregate reports improve understanding on every level of a large organisation

-Every Monday last week’s feedback is compiled into an aggregate report for the whole organization, which is the most read news of internal communication.
-Sharing the customer feedback for the whole organization to read is important in Mäkelä’s opinion:
+Every Monday, last week’s feedback is compiled into an aggregate report for the whole organisation, which is the most read news item in internal communications.
+Sharing the customer feedback for the whole organisation to read is important in Mäkelä’s opinion:

-“Aggregate report increases understanding on every level of a large organization, but also transparency and mutual understanding of what is important to us.”
+“Aggregate reports improve understanding on every level of a large organisation, in addition to transparency and mutual understanding of what is important to us.”

 People at Messukeskus are particularly satisfied with Roidu’s comprehensive service.
-Feedback devices are delivered ready-to-use and their operation is automatically taken care of.
+Feedback devices are delivered ready for use, and their operation is ensured on continuous basis.
 When problems occur, they are dealt with quickly and flexibly.
-“I especially appreciate that the service is made so easy to the customer”, Mäkelä summarises.
+“I especially appreciate the fact that the service is made so easy to the customer,” Mäkelä describes.